6.8. Generation of IDE project configuration#

 The order in which they are determined is described here.

-We inject variables used at cmake configure from kde-builder (including set-env variables from global and from module).
+We inject variables used at cmake configure from kde-builder (including set-env variables from global and from project node).

 Despite documentation says cmake.environment is applied to launch/debug, this actually is wrong.
 See this mr.